Belinda Hamnett: 2006–2010: Leaving the industry & retirement

-2011-present: Work in the beauty industry & bankruptcy
+2011–present: Work in the beauty industry & bankruptcy

-In 2014, Belinda slipped into the bathroom and damaged her nose.
+In 2014, Hamnett slipped into the bathroom and damaged her nose.
 While she attempted to repair the injury through multiple surgeries, it didn't correct the damage.
 Wary of further procedures and the costly nature of facial reconstruction, she ceased treatment and left her nose permanently crooked.
 She made a brief return in 2015, with many netizens commenting about her crooked nose, many believing it was botched plastic surgery but she clarified it was due to an injury.

-Between 2019-2021, Belinda lived with TVB artist Frankie Choi.
-After Belinda’s mom died of cancer, she amassed a large amount of debt (S$34.5K) for covering her ailing mother’s medical fees.
-Frankie offered her a place to stay while she tries to relieve her debts.
+Between 2019–2021, Hamnett lived with TVB artist Frankie Choi.
+After Hamnett's mom died of cancer, she amassed a large amount of debt (S$34.5K) for covering her ailing mother's medical fees.
+Choi offered her a place to stay while she tries to relieve her debts.
 Her career in the beauty industry helped her make ends meet, but the pandemic put an end to it.
 Unable to get government aid, she decided to file for bankruptcy.
-Her filing played a role in ending her friendship with Frankie and she moved out.
-Belinda claimed the bankruptcy filing changed Frankie’s attitude and he pressured her to leave while Frankie claimed she merely declared she’s leaving due to financial instability.
+Her filing played a role in ending her friendship with Choi and she moved out.
+Hamnett claimed the bankruptcy filing changed Frankie’s attitude and he pressured her to leave while Choi claimed she merely declared she's leaving due to financial instability.

-Throughout this time, Belinda maintained an active social media presence on Facebook.
-She created her personal vlog channel and frequently does cooking demos and commentaries on the 大家真瘋Show (Everyone is Crazy Show).
+Throughout this time, Hamnett maintained an active social media presence on Facebook.
+She created her personal vlog channel and frequently does cooking demos and commentaries on the Everyone is Crazy Show (大家真瘋Show).